 A trip to see the Grand Canyon will stay with you forever, especially if you go beyond what the typical visitor does in the park, which rarely strays from taking in a few of the scenic viewpoints.

-Best Things to Do in the Grand Canyon
+Best Things to Do in Grand Canyon National Park

 The Grand Canyon has many hiking trails of different difficulties so that everyone can take a stroll and enjoy the scenic surroundings of the park.
 So if you only have time to do one thing in the Grand Canyon, I’d suggest making it a hike.